Competitive research is critical for existing and new businesses alike.

 7. Explore rivals’ shipping and return policies (for e-commerce)

-Shipping is a major factor when it comes to the success of e-commerce business.
+Shipping is a major factor when it comes to the success of an e-commerce business.
 66% of online shoppers have decided not to buy an item because of shipping costs.

 If you can offer free shipping and return policies that would be perfect.
 But we don’t live in a perfect world, so it’s not going to always be possible, especially in Canada with our high transportation costs.